jhonjun/linux-build-environment/README.md

 A build environment is something else.
 It's the environment that you use to build the release version of the software that you want to produce.

-There's also a third environment: the environment where your software product is going to be used on or deployed to. e.g. RHEL 7 or CentOS 7.
+There's also a third environment: the environment where your software product is going to be used on or deployed to, e.g. RHEL 7 or CentOS 7.

 The focus of this article is the second item, the build environment.